You have until Labor Day

 Pull together all the lists you have collected and get them into a central database.
 Potential helpers.
 Sign locations.
 Donor lists.
 Constituent contacts.
 Community organizations.
 Professional associations.
 This helps you establish the “360-degree” view of voters in your district.
 Data-entry is a daunting job but manageable.
 Most electronic lists, such as Excel spreadsheets, can be imported directly into your Filpac database.
 To manage the data entry you can install remote Filpac databases on volunteers' home computers from where they can upload their work, or you can take advantage of the several web options enabling them to access your system directly.

-Build your contributor prospect
+Build your contributor prospect list

 In about half of the states, you can get the names and addresses of donors to past campaigns and use that information to raise more money.
 Those lists, available from either the county or state election authorities, can be imported directly into your Filpac system, where the candidates and amounts will appear next to each person's name, along with the detail of that person's donations to your campaign.
 That way you'll know what they've given to others before making your approach.
 (Note: It's illegal to use the information reports filed with the Federal Election Commission for fund-raising.
 It's illegal in some states as well, so be sure to check first.)